Director, The Daffodil Centre

 - Career Development Fellowship- Evaluation of new screening strategies for prevention of cancer (ID 1082989)

-- Large-scale data to understand person-centred outcomes in cancer survivors (ID 1139539)
+- Large-scale data to understand person-centred outcomes in cancer survivors.
+NHMRC Project Grant (CIA Prof Emily Banks).

-- Identifying and addressing gaps in Australia’s adolescent HPV vaccination program (ID 1132344)
+- Identifying and addressing gaps in Australia’s adolescent HPV vaccination program.
+NHMRC Partnership grant (CIA Prof Rebecca Guy).

 Awards and Honours